tmhglnd/live-coding-101/README.md

 6. [**Discord**](https://discord.com/new)
   	- Please install Discord and make an account.
 We will be using a Discord server to easily share code, share screens, share url's and more.
 We will share the Discord server invite via the mail.

+>If you have any issues with installing any of the software feel free to post a message in the Discord or send an e-mail.

 # Livestream

 If you want to livestream and share please install the following: